 📍 Where to Stay: Xian City Walls South Gate (close to Yongningmen subway station) is the place to be if you want to enjoy the city center’s energy.
 Most important sights, such as the Bell Tower and the Muslim Quarter, are nearby.

-🗓️ Best Time To Visit Xian: two sweet spots for visiting without battling the extremes of heat or cold: early fall and springtime.
+🗓️ Best Time To Visit Xian: two sweet spots for visiting without the extremes of heat or cold: early fall and springtime.
 If you want to explore the city comfortably, aim for mid-September to the end of October or March to May.

 13 Best Things to Do in Xian